Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 • Automatic HTTPS redirection, even before a request reaches the server.

-Set Up HTTP to HTTPS Redirects
+How to Set Up HTTP to HTTPS Redirects

 All HTTP traffic must be redirected to HTTPS.
 Below are server-specific configurations: